cyberitsolutions/www.prisonpc.com/content/features.md

 And, of course, all incoming and outgoing email is copied to a secure archive through which prison staff are able to view any email at any time, even well after delivery has occurred.

-## Web Access

-Inmates can be selectively provided with access to browse a limited list of approved websites, such as for on-line education or legal preparation.
-Attempts to access non-approved sites or pages are rejected.

-# Print Management

-PrisonPC makes document identification and distribution easy.
-All documents printed by inmates are watermarked with clear identification of who printed the document, regardless of the application they've printed from.
-Additionally, electronic copies of all printed documents are automatically retained for later review by staff.

-# Content Delivery

-PrisonPC facilitates the secure delivery of interactive educational content, from both on-line sources and through in-house education providers.
-Applications supporting a range of educational needs, from basic literacy and numeracy through to more advanced education, can be offered securely through PrisonPC, thereby increasing the inmates' opportunity to be better prepared for reintegration into society and gain meaningful employment.

----

----

- PrisonPC puts the power of system management squarely in the hands of staff and, where necessary, allows them to perform their duties remotely and therefore avoid placing themselves in a potentially volatile situation.

 ---

 > "a remarkably consistent association has been found between family contact during incarceration and lower recidivism rates."